bisq-network/bisq/apitest/docs/api-beta-test-guide.md

 Alternatively, you can specify any or all of these bisq-apitest options in a properties file located in `apitest/src/main/resources/apitest.properties`.

-In this example, a beta tester uses the `apitest.properties` below, instead of ./bisq-cli options.
+In this example, a beta tester uses the `apitest.properties` below, instead of `bisq-cli` options.
 ```
 supportingApps=bitcoind,seednode,arbdaemon,alicedaemon,bobdaemon
 apiPassword=xyz